mnabialek/docker/readme.md

 ## Usage

 You can SSH into PHP container using private key, `www-data` as user, docker IP and SSH port you gave using `dcc` command.
 Alternatively you can also log in using `123` password.
-You can also log in as root user (same password and key) but it's recommended to log in as `www-data` user to avoid permissions problems.
+You can also log in as root user (same password) but it's recommended to log in as `www-data` user to avoid permissions problems.

 You can connect to database server using `root` as user, `pass` as password (by default) docker IP and database port you gave using `dcc` command.